-- From 1950 to early 1970s, Gold Exports represented around 30-35% of Total Exports. - By the time the Gold price peaked in 1981, Total Exports had increased more than 7 times and Gold Exports by more than 11 times, making up 45% of Total Exports! - Since the mid-1980s, Total Exports have steadily increased in Dollar terms. - Over this period, of concern, Gold Exports have steadily decreased to just 6-8% of Total Exports the past 6 years - and this, despite the Gold price (in Dollars) having more than trebled over this period of time!
+- From 1950 to early 1970s, Gold Exports represented around 30-35% of Total Exports. - By the time the Gold price peaked in 1981, Total Exports had increased more than 7 times and Gold Exports by more than 11 times, making up 45% of Total Exports! - Since the mid-1980s, Total Exports have steadily increased in Rand terms until the global economic crisis.

-To further highlight, we attach another Chart which shows the actual volume (not value) of Gold exported by year.
+Over this period, of concern, Gold Exports have steadily decreased to an average of just 6.9% of Total Exports the past 6 years - and this, despite the Gold price (in Dollars) having more than trebled in price!

-The above chart tells the dismal story as it is:
+To further highlight, the next Chart which shows the actual volume (not value) of Gold exported by year, which tells the dismal story as it is:

-- Actual volume of Gold exported has reduced substantially the past 30 years - from over 30 million Troy ounces in the 1970's to below 10 million the past 5 years. - And noticeably, despite the Gold price having more than doubled since 2000, this trend has continued. - And in 2009, with the Gold price at its best levels for over two decades, South Africa exported the smallest volume in living memory - just 6.5 million ounces (that is 209 metric tones) - 20% less than 2007!
+- Actual volume of Gold exported has reduced substantially the past 30 years - from over 30 million Troy ounces in the 1970's to well below 10 million the past 5 years. - And noticeably, despite the Gold price having more than doubled since 2000, this trend has continued. - And in 2010, with the Gold price at its best levels ever, South Africa exported its second smallest volume in living memory - just 6.7 million ounces (that is 215 metric tones) - equal to 61% of 2004 output!

-We have all probably taken it as an accepted fact that South Africa has always been, still is, and will always be the largest gold producer internationally.
+We had all probably taken it as an accepted fact that South Africa has always been, still is, and will always be the largest gold producer internationally.